hairesis/mycfs/README.md

-# mycont: My Container From Scratch
+# mycfs: My Containers From Scratch

 My hope for this work is to be useful to the reader who wishes to have a better understanding on the topic of containerization and make sense of the overwhelming amount of information available in the internet.
 As the Reference section illustrates, this is not a novelty and is not intended to be one.
 This documentation has been a useful tool to my purpose of studying and learning many of the key concepts around containerization and so I wish it can be as much for anyone landing to this page.
 Search no more.